Contents hide

 Woznica, Z et al 2003 looking at how well quinclorac works when mixed with nonionic surfactants, methylated seed oil (MSO), spray pH, and salts present in spray carrier.

-• Quinclorac works nearly twice as well on green foxtail when the spray mixture pH is increased from 2.6 to 7.3.
+• Quinclorac works nearly twice as well on Green Foxtail when you increase the spray mixture pH ifrom 2.6 to 7.3.

 The benefits of spray tank adjuvants: